The Python Packaging Hell: Files Everywhere (4 / 7)

 We’ll see libraries and tools in detail in the next article, but it’s

-important to understand that setuptools
+important to understand that setuptools is going to open,

 without realizing, a can of worms.